Seven Steps of a Successful Lean Transformation

 To successfully complete a Lean Transformation we recommend the seven steps with PDCA (Plan – Do – Check – Act):

-Setup a Clear Lean Transformation plan and Cross Functional Team
+Setup a Clear Lean Transformation Plan and Cross Functional Team

 A well-prepared kick-off meeting can help.
 Encouraging a cross functional team will amplify the results